Last updated: 18th October 2021

 Following the advice of the Department of Health and Social Care (DHSC) and Public Health England (PHE), the following measures and recommendations are in place to help reduce the risk of Covid-19 infection for everyone coming into the college:

-All new and returning students should read our guide Get Ready To Come Into College.
-This is a brief guide to all the measures we have in place and that you need to follow so that we are a safe and compliant environment for all students and staff.
+All students should read our guide Covid is not going away.
+This is a brief guide to all the measures that you need to follow so that we are a safe and compliant environment for all students and staff.

 Home testing for all students and staff

 Testing remains important in reducing the risk of transmission of infection within colleges and schools.

 - All students, staff and visitors are asked to undertake twice weekly lateral flow tests BEFORE coming into any college site.
 This includes all 16-19 students, apprentices, higher education and adult learners.
 Test kits can be collected from your campus.